-How the Critical Audit Matter was Addressed in the Audit
+How the Critical Audit Matter Was Addressed in the Audit

-Our audit procedures related to management's estimates and judgments included within the Company's estimated total costs at completion, included the following, among others:
+Our audit procedures related to management's estimates and judgments included within the Company's estimated total costs at contract completion for its contracts with customers included the following, among others:

-- We tested the operating effectiveness of controls over the recognition of revenue, including those over the determination of estimated costs at completion of the contracts (including the estimated progress toward completion). - We evaluated quarter-over-quarter changes in contract profit estimates for a selection of contracts by obtaining explanations from Company's management regarding the timing and amount of the changes in estimates and corroborating these inquiries by inspecting documents, including management workplans, customer communications, change orders, vendor invoices, and supplier or subcontractor communications. - We developed an independent expectation of recorded revenue at certain operating units using analytical procedures and considering relevant current and historical information and compared our expectations to the recorded revenue for the operating unit. - For a sample of contracts with customers, we performed the following: - O Evaluated the reasonableness of management's estimates of total costs and profit at completion by: - Evaluating management's estimate of total costs at completion for each selected contract by performing corroborating inquiries with the Company's project managers and personnel involved with the selected contracts, and comparing the estimates to management's workplans, suppliers' contracts, subcontract agreements, third-party invoices from suppliers, historical actual results, and/or engineering specifications. - Evaluating management's ability to accurately estimate total costs and profits at completion by analyzing the comparison of actual costs and profits or current year estimates to prior year management's estimates. - Evaluating changes in estimates and obtaining evidence regarding timing and amounts supporting these changes in estimates such as approved change order documents, communications with the customer, subcontract agreements and related amendments, recent actual costs, and other sources.
+- We tested the operating effectiveness of controls over the recognition of revenue, including those over the determination of estimated total costs at contract completion (including the estimated progress toward completion). - We evaluated quarter-over-quarter changes in contract profit estimates for a selection of contracts by obtaining explanations from Company's management regarding the timing and amount of the changes in estimates and corroborating these inquiries by inspecting documents, including management workplans, customer communications, change orders, vendor invoices, and supplier or subcontractor communications. - We developed an independent expectation of recorded revenue at certain operating units using analytical procedures to incorporate relevant current and historical information and compared our expectations to the recorded revenue for the operating unit. - For a sample of contracts with customers, we performed the following: - Evaluated the reasonableness of management's estimates of total costs and profit at contract completion by: - Evaluating management's estimate of total costs at contract completion by performing corroborating inquiries with the Company's project managers and personnel involved with the contracts, and comparing the estimates to management's workplans, suppliers' contracts, subcontract agreements, third-party invoices from suppliers, historical actual results, and/or engineering specifications. - Evaluating management's ability to accurately estimate total costs and profits at contract completion by analyzing the comparison of actual costs and profits for completed projects or current year estimated costs of completion to prior year management's estimates. - Evaluating changes in estimates of total costs at contract completion by obtaining evidence regarding timing and amounts supporting these changes in estimates such as approved change order documents, communications with the customer, subcontract agreements and related amendments, and recent actual costs.